 We run a programme of talks, visits and other events and engage with other like-minded organisations to share our interests.
 We are developing an educational archive and look to engage with works to preserve the monuments to Collingwood and those who sailed with him.
 This website is (and will always be) a developing asset.

 We invite you to browse these pages and discover for yourself the character who inspires the fascination of our members.
-If you would like to join the Society, please click here to download a membership application form.
 If you would like more information, please click here for contact details.
+If you would like details about joining the Society, please click here.